Search String

 Wizardry 8

-What to say about Wizardry 8?
+Wizardry 8 was released by Sir Tech Canada for Windows PC in 2001.
 Wow, look at that polygon count in the screencap below!

 Look, its first-person perspective is WRONG.
 Aged so horribly that the game is unplayable.
 It should have been developed on Jagged Alliance 2's turn-basedisometric engine.
 Imagine that?
 It would have been a good cRPG.